 Marriage: I know of a couple who spent 57 years arguing – about the big and small things.

 Woman: Clean fanatic who would vacuum three times a day, use a sponge in the bathroom sink to clean up after each use, everything in its place.
-Taught her children to put away there clothes – but convinced when they left for school went into the rooms to straighten up (as no children had that clean a room).
+Would teach there children to put away there clothes – but convinced when they left for school went into there rooms to straighten up (as no children had that clean a room).
 Had a house full of people, during all the holidays, open door policy for friends, relatives and anyone who wanted, including the animals that some how ended up in the house.
 Managed to do all this as the husband traveled for a living coming home on weekends – and sometimes being gone weeks at a time, when the distance was to great to make it home.

 Man: His idea of clean was leaving the newspapers piling up for days, clothes thrown all around.
 Wasn’t around too much to teach the children – but when he was he was, they had good and bad memories.
 If he couldn’t handle things or if the kids did anything wrong he tended to yell.
 Enjoyed the people around the house as much as she did, and had no problem if relatives, friends or animals where around.